brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

       regex: prometheus
 ```

-We're keeping a very simple configuration file for this demo.
-Obviously Prometheus's list of parameters is very extensive to customise accordingly.
+We're keeping a very simple configuration file for this demo, but [*Prometheus*](https://prometheus.io/) offers a rich palette of parameters allowing to cover most needs.
 The above settings aim to:

  - increase the scraping frequency to trigger every 15 seconds
  - enable [*Kubernetes*](https://kubernetes.io/) endpoints discovery